 In row 4, we have two sets of controls.
 In the first column, we will display the number of people who will split the total bill amount (that is, bill + tip amount).
 The number of people will be set by button controls in row 5.
 The second column will display the amount that each person has to pay, that is, the split amount.

-After completing the above steps, the UI would appear as shown in Figure 7.10:
+After completing the above steps, the UI will appear as shown in Figure 7.10: